 In The Second Sex, Simone de Beauvoir proposes that women, rather than identifying (in a psychoanalytic sense) with either a masculine or feminine model, more accurately “[hesitates] between the role of object, Other which is offered her, and the assertion of her liberty.”
 Given this context, can the impostor phenomenon be interpreted as a form of hesitation in women who break the status quo?

 Men self-handicap differently than women do.

-As mentioned earlier, impostor phenomenon is often accompanied by additional manifestations of insecurity.
+As mentioned earlier, the impostor phenomenon is often accompanied by additional manifestations of insecurity.
 This is not to say that everyone who engages in self-handicapping is an essentially insecure person; in fact, the higher a person’s self-esteem, the more likely they are to engage in self-handicapping to protect their ego.

 Examples of self-handicapping entail blaming external circumstances for one’s failure to succeed or otherwise meet expectations.
-Just as sufferers of impostor phenomenon attribute their success to external factors, so do they tend to attribute failure to conditions beyond their control.
+Just as sufferers of the impostor phenomenon attribute their success to external factors, so do they tend to attribute failure to conditions beyond their control.

 Self-handicapping is further broken down into behavioral self-handicapping.

 Behavioral self-handicapping includes things like drinking heavily the night before a test or interview and then blaming poor performance on the hangover.
 Claimed self-handicapping falls more along the lines of complaining about anxiety or feeling under the weather before the same test or interview.